Days of the Week in Spanish

 2. Start with Monday

 In the English speaking world, calendars often start on Sunday.
-In Spanish speaking countries, however, the week starts on Monday – just like the working week.
+In Spanish speaking countries, however, the week starts on Monday – just like the work week or school week.

 S M T W T F S